Cartridges

 Sound Characteristics

-• very low distortion at inner-groove areas
+• very low distortion at inner-groove areas, where many cheaper styli struggle

 Pros

-• highly resolving without sounding clinical
+• resolves fine detail without sounding clinical or fatiguing

 Cons